Z. L. Sung Adventist Academy

 The parent/guardian and student will sign a written document stating that they have read and understood the school handbook.
 In so doing they pledge to abide by the policies stated therein.

-It is also understood that if the student breaks this pledge, he/she forfeits the privilege to attend this school.
-The faculty and the school board will determine whether or not the student is retained in our school.
+It is also understood that if the student breaks the pledge, he/she forfeits the privilege to attend this school.
+The faculty and the school board will determine whether the student is retained in our school.

 Students entering school must be five years of age by August 15 of the year they are planning to attend kindergarten in accordance with Southern Union Conference of Seventh-day Adventist educational policy.

-Sung Adventist Academy does not discriminate on the basis of race, religion, or national origin.
+Sung Adventist Academy does not discriminate based on race, religion, or national origin.

 The staff in determining whether a student may continue to attend Sung Adventist Academy may use any information obtained from a former school.